s0cks/token/README.md

-  -maxheap_size (The size of the major heap) type: uint32 default: 20480 -minheap_size (The size of the minor heap) type: uint32 default: 2560 -path (The FS path for the BlockChain) type: string default: "" -peer_port (The port to connect to a peer with) type: uint32 default: 0 -server_port (The port used for the BlockChain server) type: uint32
+  -maxheap_size (The size of the major heap) type: uint32 default: 20480 -minheap_size (The size of the minor heap) type: uint32 default: 2560 -path (The FS path for the BlockChain) type: string default: "" -server_port (The port used for the BlockChain server) type: uint32
     default: 0
   -service_port (The port used for the RPC service) type: uint32 default: 0